 Using animals to aid wartime communications

 Telegraph Troop was formed as a mounted unit and horses were used as draft animals until 1937.
 A life size model of a horse carrying an early military wireless stands in the Museum.

 Dogs were trained to carry messages between trenches and horses, mules and dogs were all used in war to lay cables.

 Homing pigeons have been used to carry messages since Roman times and before the days of telegraph and wireless were an essential method of carrying messages back to an established Headquarters from the front line.

 Pigeon 2709 was a typical example of the bravery of these birds.
 In 1917 during the Battle of Passchendaele Pigeon 2079 was despatched from the front line to carry a message back to Headquarters some 20 minutes flying time away.
 Shortly after setting off Pigeon 2709 was hit by enemy fire.
 The bullet broke a leg and passed through his body, leaving the small metal message cylinder embedded in his side.
-Although it took him a further 21 agonising hours he successfully completed his mission only to die of his injuries the following day.
+It took him a further 21 agonising hours to successfully complete his mission only to die of his injuries the following day.

 In World War Two 250,000 homing pigeons were brought into service and used for a variety of purposes including communicating behind enemy lines.
-32 pigeons were awarded the Dickin Medal for Valour including William of Orange who in 1944, when other forms of communication had failed, was released by British soldiers at Arnhem and flew with a vital message 400km back to the UK in just under four and a half hours.
-For his bravery in getting one of the very few messages from Arnhem back to UK he was awarded the Dickin Medal in 1945.
+32 pigeons were awarded the Dickin Medal for Valour including William of Orange who in 1944, when other forms of communication had failed, was released by British soldiers at Arnhem.
+He flew 400km back to the UK in just under four and a half hours carrying a vital message.

-The British Army had Pigeons bringing back messages from the front line.
-Stories of heroic pigeons such as Pigeon 2709 and William of Orange can be read about in the Animals in War Section and items such as the parachute used by pigeons and medals awarded to pigeons for outstanding flight, can be seen in this display.
+The British Army had many Pigeons bringing back messages from the front line.
+Stories of heroic pigeons such as Pigeon 2709 and William of Orange can be read about in the Animals in War Section at the museum and items such as the parachute used by pigeons and medals awarded to pigeons for outstanding flight, can be seen in this display.

 Trench Signalling Lamp